Axionis47/customer-retention-system/README.md

 # Churn-Saver RLHF+PPO

-Production-grade churn retention system combining:
+A churn retention system that uses machine learning to decide when to contact customers and what offers to give them.

+What it does:
-- **PPO decision policy** for optimal contact timing, offer selection, and budget management
+- **PPO decision policy** - Decides when to contact, which offer to give, and manages budget
-- **RLHF message generation** (SFT → Reward Model → PPO) for personalized, policy-compliant retention messages
+- **RLHF message generation** - Creates personalized messages using SFT → Reward Model → PPO
-- **Lagrangian constraints** for budget, cooldown, and fatigue management
+- **Lagrangian constraints** - Keeps budget, cooldown, and contact frequency under control
-- **GCP-native deployment** with Cloud Run, Artifact Registry, Secret Manager, and Terraform IaC
+- **GCP deployment** - Runs on Cloud Run with Terraform for infrastructure
-- **Comprehensive testing** with 90%+ coverage, CI/CD via Cloud Build
+- **Testing** - 90%+ code coverage with automated CI/CD

 ## Architecture